Who are the Institutional Holders in Avinger Inc. (AVGR)?

 The top institutional shareholder in the company is Perkins Capital Management, Inc. with over 2.34 million shares valued at $1.03 million.
 The investor’s holdings represent 2.75% of the AVGR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.58 million shares valued at $0.69 million to account for 1.86% of the shares outstanding.
 The other top investors are Gsa Capital Partners Llp which holds 0.46 million shares representing 0.54% and valued at over $0.2 million, while Spectrum Asset Management, Inc. (NB/CA) holds 0.35% of the shares totaling 0.3 million with a market value of $0.13 million.

-Avinger Inc. (NASDAQ: AVGR) is 249.92% higher on its value in year-to-date trading and has touched a low of $0.21 and a high of $2.67 in the current 52-week trading range.
+Avinger Inc. (NASDAQ: AVGR) is 288.55% higher on its value in year-to-date trading and has touched a low of $0.21 and a high of $2.67 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AVGR stock was last observed hovering at around $1.43 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $2.50 for the next 12 months.
-It is also 38.4% off the consensus price target high of $2.50 offered by 2 analysts, but current levels are 38.4% higher than the price target low of $2.50 for the same period.
+The AVGR stock was last observed hovering at around $1.76 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $2.50 for the next 12 months.
+It is also 31.6% off the consensus price target high of $2.50 offered by 1 analysts, but current levels are 31.6% higher than the price target low of $2.50 for the same period.

-The stock witnessed a -9.41% loss in the last 1 month and extending the period to 3 months gives it a 356.70%, and is -9.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.62% over the week and 13.73% over the month.
+The stock witnessed a -14.07% loss in the last 1 month and extending the period to 3 months gives it a 460.66%, and is 16.33% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.71% over the week and 13.26% over the month.

 Avinger Inc. (AVGR) Analyst Forecasts

-Avinger Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.06 with sales reaching $2.45M over the same period.The EPS is expected to grow by 90.50% this year, but quarterly earnings will post -6.70% year-over-year.
-Quarterly sales are estimated to shrink -4.40% in year-over-year returns.
+Avinger Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.06 with sales reaching $2.73M over the same period.The EPS is expected to grow by 81.40% this year, but quarterly earnings will post -4.10% year-over-year.
+Quarterly sales are estimated to grow 6.60% in year-over-year returns.

 Avinger Inc. (AVGR) Insider Activity